Turtlecute33/Lnurl-donation-button/README.md

 ```

   ## Personalization
-  You can edit the variables:
+  You should edit these variables:

   - Fr.loadCD: set a name for call the library in Html
   - coin: "BITCOIN or LIGHTNING"